sofar/how-to-clear/03-mixing.md

 Flags:
       --check        Check all dependencies needed by mixer and quit -h, --help         help for mixer
-      --new-config   EXPERIMENTAL: use the new TOML config format --new-swupd    EXPERIMENTAL: Use new implementation of swupd-server when possible --offline      Skip caching upstream-bundles; work entirely with local-bundles --version      Print version information and quit
+      --offline      Skip caching upstream-bundles; work entirely with local-bundles --version      Print version information and quit